chrodos/flash_webservice/README.md

 # Flash Webservice
-In this page you will find instructions on how to use the Web service for the FLASH reasoning engine

-First you need to obtain an API key by sending an email to christos.rodosthenous at ouc dot ac dot cy
+In this page you will find instructions on how to use the Web service for the FLASH reasoning engine.
+First you need to obtain an API key by sending an email to christos.rodosthenous at ouc dot ac dot cy.
 Then, you can call the api by accessing this address: http://cognition-srv1.ouc.ac.cy/smart_corpus_builder/ws2/api.php

 Supported variables:
 - api: The unique key assigned to you for using this webservice